fedragon/cuttlefish/README.md

 # fish-switchenv

 Switch environment according to current working directory.
-Concept inspired by [direnv](https://direnv.net/) but not limited to environment variables and targeting only [fish shell](https://fishshell.com).
+Heavily inspired by the amazing [direnv](https://direnv.net/) but not limited to environment variables and only targeting [fish shell](https://fishshell.com).

 ## Features